sdman135/Video_Game_MetaCritic_Score_Predictor-Project-4/README.md

-# Flatiron-Project-4-Video Game Critic Score
+# Video Game MetaCritic Score Predictor

 Video Game Critic Score Predicting models and Bonus models for Global Sales

 ![](images/videogamebanner.png)

-Project-4-Video Game Critic Score
+Flatiron-Project-4-Video Game Critic Score

 For my fourth project in Flatiron I wanted to see if i can make a mac hine learning model to predict if a game's Metacritic score based on the data i selected.
 I found data on alittle more then 6500 games; with sales records, year released, Metacritic score, genre and which platform it came out on.
 I had to also merge all same titles into one row and combine all the platfroms tat released the game.